- Program Areas

 Field Demonstration, Optimization, and Rigorous Validation of Peroxygen-Based ISCO for the Remediation of Contaminated Groundwater

 Recent advances in the use of activated peroxygens (hydrogen peroxide and persulfate) for in situ chemical oxidation (ISCO) hold promise for the rapid remediation of dissolved, sorbed, and dense nonaqueous phase liquid (DNAPL) contaminants.
 Although peroxygen chemistry is highly complex, most ISCO peroxygen vendors use one set of process conditions, not based on fundamental chemistry, for all sites.
-The objectives of this project are to (1) apply rational process chemistry to improve the design and implementation of peroxygen ISCO at the demonstration level; (2) validate the effectiveness of peroxygen ISCO in the field by detailed assessment of contaminant loss, fate, and product formation; and (3) implement an ISCO optimization approach that involves multiple iterations between oxidant applications and performance monitoring.
+The original objectives of this project were to (1) apply rational process chemistry to improve the design and implementation of peroxygen ISCO at the demonstration level; (2) validate the effectiveness of peroxygen ISCO in the field by detailed assessment of contaminant loss, fate, and product formation; and (3) implement an ISCO optimization approach that involved multiple iterations between oxidant applications and performance monitoring.
+Difficulties with site selection and characterization resulted in an inability to complete the demonstration as originally planned; however, guidance for field application of catalyzed H2O2 propagations (CHP) stabilization was developed based on existing case studies.